 - Property damages and other out-of-pocket expenses

 - Wrongful death damages if a loved one was killed in a crash

-When faced with the challenges of a motor vehicle accident, you need an experienced attorney on your side.
-Our skilled and dedicated legal team is ready to take over the burden of settling your claim for compensation with the negligent driver’s insurance company so you can focus on recovering from your injuries.
-We handle these cases on a contingency fee basis.
+When faced with the challenges of a vehicle accident, you need a knowledgeable attorney on your side.
+Our savvy legal team has the expertise to take over the burden of settling your claim for compensation with the negligent driver’s insurance company so you can focus on recovering and moving on with your life.
+We represent clients throughout Kansas and Missouri and handle these cases on a contingency fee basis.
 This means you don't owe any fees unless we settle your claim or win your case at trial.

 Start learning about your legal options by requesting a free copy of Don’t Wreck Your Injury Claim!
-Then call our office to schedule your free initial consultation.
+Then, call our office or start a live chat today to schedule your free initial consultation.